 Taking care of your equipment is essential to any business.
 The cost of heavy machinery can be high, so understanding how long your equipment will last and how you can help prolong its life can significantly lower your long-term ownership costs.
 These helpful tips and processes will assist you in taking care of your equipment so it stays in good condition for as long as possible.

-How to Determine the Average Lifespan
+How to Determine the Average Lifespan of Construction Equipment

 The lifetime design goal for most major equipment makes with engines and hydraulic systems is 10,000 hours.